-Many people search for inclusive cruises from Orlando, when in fact they are looking for cruises that leave from Port Canaveral.
+If you're searching for inclusive cruises from Orlando, then you're actually looking to find cruises that leave from Port Canaveral.

-Yes, the cruises that sail from the Orlando area actually leave from Port Canaveral, which is near Orlando - about fifty (50) miles away.
+Yes, the cruises that sail from the Orlando area actually leave from Port Canaveral, which is near Orlando - about forty-five (45) away.

-One needs to travel east of the popular vacation city - Orlando - to get to the cruise terminals of Port Canaveral.
+One needs to travel east of the popular vacation destination - Orlando - to get to the cruise terminals of Port Canaveral.

 Anyway, whether you are searching for cruises from the Orlando area or Port Canaveral, you will be happy with your options.